NCAA Division III: D-III schools with D-I programs

 Three formerly grandfathered schools moved completely to D-III.
 The State University of New York at Oneonta, which had been grandfathered in men's soccer, moved totally to D-II in 2006.
 Rutgers University–Newark, which had been grandfathered in men's volleyball, did the same in 2014.
 Hartwick College, which had been grandfathered in men's soccer and women's water polo, moved its men's soccer program to D-III in 2018 and dropped women's water polo entirely.

 Until 2022, the other five schools that chose to field D-I programs in one sport for men and/or one sport for women after the original grandfather clause went into effect, so they were not grandfathered and thus were not allowed to offer athletic scholarships.
-This however changed in 2022 when the NCAA DIII membership voted to apply Division I legislation to its Division I programs.
+This however changed in 2022 when the NCAA D-III membership voted to apply Division I legislation to its Division I programs.
 Academic-based and need-based financial aid are still available, as is the case for all of D-III.